codepr/codepr.github.io/_posts/2019-03-08-sol-mqtt-broker-p5.md

   size and use a different mapping for characters on the array of children pointers.

-- Replace the fixed length array on each node with a singly-linked **linked list**, maintained sorted on each insertion, this way there's an average performance of O(n/2) on each search, which is the best case possible with the linked list data structure.
+- Replace the fixed length array on each node with a singly-linked **linked list**, maintained sorted on each insertion, this way there's an average performance of O(n/2) on each search, equal to O(n), which is the best case possible with the linked list data structure.

-Luckily we just written a **linked list** before (Perhaps I knew the answer? :P) but also a **vector** could do well.
+Luckily we've just written a **linked list** before (Perhaps I knew the answer?
+:P) but also a **vector** could do well.

 Let's implement our trie with the third solution: